feature-hub/feature-hub/README.md

 #### Registering Feature Services

-A feature app can also register its own feature service providers by declaring `ownFeatureServiceProviderDefinitions`, e.g.:
+A Feature App can also register its own Feature Service providers by declaring `ownFeatureServiceProviderDefinitions`, e.g.:

 ```js